rajnigupta76/r1-connect-demo-iOS/README.md

 			withParameters:@{"profileFollowers":profileFollowers}];
 ```

 Again, the problem here is that each profile may have any number of followers.
-This will result in having your data much too fragmented to extract any valuable information.
+This will fragment your data too much to extract any valuable information.

-Instead, a good strategy would be to define relevant buckets to replace high variance parameters.
-For example, in this case, it might be more relevant to separate traffic on the profiles with a lot of followers from traffic on profiles with very few followers.
+A good strategy would be to define relevant buckets for high variance parameters.
+In this case, it might be more relevant to separate traffic on the profiles with a lot of followers from traffic on profiles with very few followers.
 You could define 3 categories:

 - "VERY_INFLUENTIAL" for profiles > 100,000
 - "INFLUENTIAL" for profile > 10,000 and <= 100,000
 - "NON_INFLUENTIAL" for profile <= 10,000

-Then a proper event would be
+A proper event could be

 ```objc
 [[R1Emitter sharedInstance] emitEvent:@"ProfileViewing"